 TABLE 3.
-RUSSIA: Producer Single Commodity Transfers (by commodity)
+RUSSIA: PRODUCER SINGLE COMMODITY TRANSFERS (BY COMMODITY)

-Tables 3.1 to 3.14, provide information on Producer Single Commodity Transfers (PSCT) for the following commodities: wheat, maize, rye, barley, oats, sunflower, sugar beet, potatoes, milk, beef, pig meat, poultry, eggs and "non-MPS commodities".
-All data sets in the calculation SCT by commodity come from Table 1 and Tables 4.1 - 4.14 where definitions are included.
+Tables 3.1 to 3.14, provide information on Producer Single Commodity Transfers (PSCT) for the following commodities: wheat, maize, rye, barley, oats, sunflower, sugar beet, potatoes, milk, beef, pig meat, poultry meat, eggs and "other commodities".
+All data sets in the calculation of the SCT by commodity come from Tables 1 and 4.1 - 4.14 where definitions are included.